-NOW THEREFORE IT IS HEREBY ORDERED that the Cynthia Arlene Thayer's right to renew her license as a practical nurse in the State of Wisconsin shall be REVOKED, beginning the date on which this Order is signed.
+NOW THEREFORE IT IS HEREBY ORDERED that the license of Rebecca S. Hice to practice nursing in the State of Wisconsin shall be REVOKED.

-IT IS FURTHER ORDERED that the assessable costs of this proceeding be imposed upon Cynthia Arlene Thayer, pursuant to sec.
+IT IS FURTHER ORDERED that the assessable costs of this proceeding be imposed upon Rebecca S. Hice, pursuant to sec.
 440.22, Wis.
 Stats.